-Unlike many countries, Switzerland does not levy any withholding tax on interest paid on private and commercial loans (including on arm's length inter-company loans).
+Unlike many countries, Switzerland does not levy withholding tax on interest paid on private and commercial loans (including on arm's-length inter-company loans).
 However, 35% federal withholding tax is levied on interest paid to Swiss or foreign lenders on bonds and similar collective debt instruments issued by or on behalf of Swiss resident issuers, as well as on interest paid by Swiss banks.

-International capital markets typically do not respond too well to bonds subject to withholding tax.
+International capital markets do not typically respond well to bonds subject to withholding tax.
 Therefore, it is common for Swiss multinational groups to issue bonds through a foreign subsidiary.
-The Swiss Federal Tax Administration (SFTA), however, will reclassify such foreign bonds into domestic bonds if the amount of proceeds used in Switzerland exceeds certain thresholds (i.e., (i) the combined accounting equity of all non-Swiss subsidiaries of the Swiss parent company and (ii) the aggregate amount of loans granted by the Swiss parent and its Swiss subsidiaries to non-Swiss affiliates).
+However, the Swiss Federal Tax Administration (SFTA) reclassifies such foreign bonds into domestic bonds if the amount of proceeds used in Switzerland exceeds certain thresholds (ie, the combined accounting equity of all non-Swiss subsidiaries of the Swiss parent company and the aggregate amount of loans granted by the Swiss parent and its Swiss subsidiaries to non-Swiss affiliates).

-In order to prevent federal withholding tax from being imposed on normal loans (in contrast to bonds triggering such a tax anyway), credit facility agreements entered into by a Swiss borrower, or by a non-Swiss borrower under a guarantee from a Swiss parent company, need to contractually restrict free transferability and syndication by invoking the so-called 10/20 non-bank rules and stating that:
+In order to prevent federal withholding tax from being imposed on normal loans (in contrast to bonds triggering such a tax anyway), credit facility agreements entered into by a Swiss borrower, or a non-Swiss borrower under a guarantee from a Swiss parent company, must contractually restrict free transferability and syndication by invoking the so-called '10/20 non-bank rules' and stating that:

-the lenders must ensure that whilst the loan in question is outstanding, no assignments, transfers or relevant sub-participations of loan tranches shall be made, as a result of which the number of 10 non-bank lenders would be exceeded; and ii. the borrower must ensure that it will at no time have more than 20 nonbank lenders under any of its borrowings (in both cases generally disregarding any affiliated lenders).
+- the lenders must ensure that while the loan in question is outstanding, no assignments, transfers or relevant sub-participations of loan tranches will be made, as a result of which the number of 10 non-bank lenders would be exceeded; and - the borrower must ensure that it will at no time have more than 20 non-bank lenders under any of its borrowings (in both cases generally disregarding any affiliated lenders).

-Fundamental changes envisaged by the Swiss Federal Council
+Fundamental changes envisaged by Federal Council

 The Federal Council will, in response to its consultation document, submit a request to Parliament that withholding tax on bonds be abolished.
-The corresponding message to the Swiss Federal Assembly will likely be issued in the second quarter of 2021.
+The corresponding message to the Federal Assembly will likely be issued in the second quarter of 2021.

-On 3 April 2020, the Federal Council opened the consultation process for the withholding tax reform.
-The purpose of this proposal is two-fold.
+On 3 April 2020 the Federal Council opened the consultation process for the withholding tax reform.
+The purpose of this proposal is twofold.
 On the one hand, the Swiss debt capital market should be strengthened.
 Companies domiciled in Switzerland should be given the opportunity of raising debt capital from within Switzerland on competitive terms and conditions.
 To this end, Swiss entities and all foreign investors should be exempt from withholding tax on interest.

 On the other hand, the safeguard purpose of the Swiss withholding tax should be extended on the domestic level.
-For natural persons resident in Switzerland, withholding tax on interest should continue to be levied (as a backup tax) and should also be imposed on foreign bonds and other securities.
-Technically, this would have required a change to the so-called "paying agent principle", under which the paying agent (usually a bank) levies the due withholding tax, in accordance with the investor's status.
+For natural persons resident in Switzerland, withholding tax on interest should continue to be levied (as a backup tax) and be imposed on foreign bonds and other securities.
+Technically, this would have required a change to the so-called 'paying agent principle', under which the paying agent (usually a bank) levies the withholding tax due, in accordance with the investor's status.